eqbal/crystal_coin/README.md

 Send the blockchain as json objects%
 ```

 Ok so far so good.
 Now we can proceed with implementing each of the endpoints.

-### Notes

-- I want to use Crystal [Amber](https://github.com/amberframework/amber) framework to handle transactions, the framework is heavily inspired by Rails framework so we can build an interface (RESTful API in our case to trigger some events like send a transaction ..etc)

-For simplicity,
+Let's start with implementing `/transactions/new` end-point:

+We'll add `this_nodes_transactions` array to store the transactions that this node has in a list.

 ### References
 - [Original paper](http://nakamotoinstitute.org/bitcoin/)